Is Transferring Assets To Qualify For Medicaid Ethical?

 is transferring assets to qualify for medicaid ethical?

-Last modified on April 5, 2024
+Last Updated On September 5, 2024

 As the cost of long-term medical care has dramatically increased over the years, it has left many concerned about how to pay for it.
 One option that has grown in popularity is to purposefully impoverish yourself by transferring assets to qualify for Medicaid.
 This has resulted in a cottage industry of attorneys, financial planners etc helping people qualify.